 9. Proof of personal status in India

-Proof of personal status in India and marriage certificate, birth certificate of the applicant, wife, children, Aadhar card, ration card (with English translation) if applicable
+Birth certificate of applicant, Aadhar card (with English translation) if applicable.

 Be ready with all the documents mentioned in this checklist (whichever is applicable).

-Make sure that the name on your Aadhar card matches excatly with the name on your Passport.
+Make sure that the name on your Aadhar card matches exactly with the name on your Passport.

 If there is any kind of mismatch in the name, make sure that you take the necessary action to update it before applying for the visa.